 In addition, all animals imported to Haiti must be tested in a certified laboratory by a certified veterinarian.
 A zoo sanitary certificate must accompany all imported animals to Haiti.
 This zoo sanitary certificate must include the following information:

-- free of infectious diseases
+- Was tested and free of infectious diseases

-- dewormed 15 days prior to shipment
+- Was dewormed 15 days prior to shipment

-- the date and nature of vaccines
+- Include the date and nature of vaccines